PeiranHan/PeiranHan.github.io/content/event/2309-ODS/index.md

 title:  Integrated Train Makeup and Resource Planning in Railroad Shunting Yards
 event: The International Conference on Optimization and Decision Science(ODS2023)

-location: Hotel Continental Terme
+location: Hotel Continental Terme, Ischia, Italy
-address:
-  city: Ischia, Italy

 summary: A oral presentation in ODS2023